ropensci/patentsview/README.md

 #> total_patent_count = 1,812
 ```

 You can download all pages of output in one call by setting `all_pages = TRUE`.
-This will set `per_page` equal to 10,000 and loop over all pages of output (up to 10 pages, or 100,000 records total):
+This will set `per_page` equal to 10,000 and loop over all pages of output (downloading up to 10 pages, or 100,000 records total):

 ``` r
 search_pv(query = qry_funs$eq(inventor_last_name = "chambers"),